Generic selectors

 echo date("Y-m-d", $timestamp); // Outputs the date of next Monday

-PHP also provides the DateTime class, which offers more powerful and flexible date manipulation.
+PHP also provides the DateTime class, offering more powerful and flexible date manipulation.

 Example: